trebeljahr/trebeljahr.com/_booknotes/immune.md

 #### Chapter Summary:

-You are essentially a tube, consisting of lots of very specialized cells, that do incredible things each day and that needs an army to defend against vast amounts of pathogens every day.
-The idea of a human, with human sized cells is introduced as a fancy imagination to get a better feel of how crazy everything inside the body really is.
+You are essentially a tube, consisting of lots of very specialized cells, that do incredible things each day and that need an army to defend against vast amounts of pathogens every day.
+The idea of a human, with human-sized cells, is introduced as a fancy imagination to get a better feel of how crazy everything inside the body is.

 ### Chapter 3 - What are your cells?